rhysd/vim.wasm/README.md

   Emterpreter byte code is very simple so its binary size is bigger

 I looked for an alternative and found [`Atomics.wait()`][js-atomics-wait]. `Atomics.wait()` is a low-level synchronous primitive function.
-It waits until a specific byte shared memory buffer is updated.
+It waits until a specific byte in shared memory buffer is updated.
 It's **blocking wait**.
 Of course it is not available on main thread.
 It must be used on a worker thread.

-I moved Wasm code to Web Worker run in worker thread, though rendering `<canvas/>` is still done in main thread.
+I moved Wasm code base into Web Worker running on worker thread, though rendering `<canvas/>` is still done in main thread.
 Vim uses `Atomics.wait()` for waiting use input by watching a shared memory buffer.
-In main thread, when a key event happens, it is written into the shared memory buffer.
-In worker thread, the `Atomics.wait()` detects the buffer was updated and loads key event from it.
+In main thread, when a key event happens, it is stored in the shared memory buffer.
+Worker thread detects that the buffer was updated by `Atomics.wait()` and loads key event from it.
 Vim handles the event and sends draw events to main thread via JavaScript.

 As a bonus, user interaction is no longer prevented since almost all logic including entire Vim are run in worker thread.